Obituaries for the week of December 6, 2017

 Funeral services will be held Tuesday, December 5, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Kenny Johnson and Rev. Craig Hayles officiating.
 Burial will follow at Bay Springs Cemetery.

-The family will receive friends Monday, December 4, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.
+The family received friends Monday, December 4, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.

 Petty-Eastside Chapel Funeral Homes, LLC is in charge of all arrangements in Atmore, Ala.